NIT-Administrative-Systems/SysDev-EventHub-PHP-SDK/README.md

 As of writing, this PHP SDK implements methods for all EventHub API calls.

 ## Installation
-This package is [not yet actually] available via composer:
+This package is available via composer:

 ```sh
 $ composer require northwestern-sysdev/event-hub-php-sdk